Erdogan and his rival draw large crowds ahead of May 14 vote - ExBulletin

 Erdogan and his rival draw large crowds ahead of May 14 vote

-Istanbul (AFP) President Recep Tayyip Erdogan and his main opponent staged massive rival rallies on Sunday, setting the stage for a deadly battle in the final two weeks of Turkey’s election campaign.
+ISTANBUL: President Recep Tayyip Erdogan and his main opponent staged massive rival rallies on Sunday, setting the stage for a deadly battle in the final two weeks of the Turkiyes’ election campaign.

 The veteran Turkish leader filled a central square in Ankara that can hold a few hundred thousand people with flag-waving supporters, showing no signs of illness which sidelined him for three days this week.

-The 69-year-old president has recovered strongly from what has been described as a digestive problem ahead of one of Turkey’s most important elections in its post-Ottoman history.
+The 69-year-old president has recovered strongly from what has been described as a digestive problem ahead of one of the most important Turkish elections in its post-Ottoman history.

-The disease has shaken Erdogan’s strongman image, which he cultivated through two decades of economic booms and busts, social transformation and a crackdown on dissent.
+The disease has shaken Erdogan’s strongman image, which he has cultivated over two decades of economic booms and busts, social transformation and a crackdown on dissent.

-Kilicdaroglu, 74, and his multi-faceted alliance pose Erdogan’s toughest electoral challenge since the Turkish leader’s Islamic-origin party came to power in 2002.
+Kilicdaroglu, 74, and his multifaceted alliance present Erdogan with the toughest electoral challenge since the Islamic-rooted party of Turkish leaders first came to power in 2002.

 Erdogan became prime minister a year later, consolidating control as a powerful president under a new constitution in 2018.